respondcreate/django-versatileimagefield/README.md

 The Sizer framework gives you a way to create new images of differing sizes from the one assigned to the field. `VersatileImageField` ships with two Sizers, `thumbnail` and `crop`.

+Each Sizer registered to the Sizer registry is available as an attribute on each `VersatileImageField`.
+Sizers are `dict` subclasses that only accept precisely formatted keys comprised of two integers – representing width and height, respectively – separated by an 'x' (i.e. `['400x400']').
+If you send a malformed/invalid key to a Sizer, a `MalformedSizedImageKey` exception will raise.

 #### thumbnail ####

 Here's how you would create a thumbnail image that would be constrained to fit within a 400px by 400px area: